 Nearly a half-century later, Studio Potter inevitably has grown toward wider and deeper interests; the editorial focus has evolved from how-to technology and studio profiles to aesthetic philosophy and social consciousness.
 The journal’s editorship has been passed to two successive generations; from Gerry Williams to Mary Barringer in 2004, and then to Elenor Wilson in 2014.
-Over the course of their tenures, Studio Potter has become the leader in producing content of substance and relevance, and the standard bearer of intellectual rigor and academic standards.
+Over time, Studio Potter has become the leader not only of promoting artists' writings, but also of intellectual rigor and publishing standards in the field.

-Through a number of significant changes, including a relocation from New Hampshire to Massachusetts, Studio Potter remains an independent non-profit, though not without experiencing the growing pains that commonly arise when grass-roots organizations change leadership.
-By 2015, Studio Potter’s subscriber base had waned from 2,500 in the mid-90s to 750; it had not made the leap from print to digital, including the digitization of SP's back issue collection, which only existed as dusty paper copies in storage or corners of studios or as bound periodicals in library stacks; and, it lacked an executive director with a concrete vision for the future of the organization.
-The then-current board of directors considered their options, one of which was closing SP’s doors, thus discontinuing the journal.
-The majority vote was to keep the doors open on the condition that SP plan a major restructuring of the organization and the journal bring itself up to speed with current publishing and non-profit business practices.
+However, by 2014, Studio Potter’s subscriber base had waned from 2,500 in the mid-nineties to 750; it had not made the leap from print to digital, including the digitization of SP's back issue collection.
+Facing a tough decision to either close its doors or bring the journal up to speed with current publishing and non-profit business practices, SP chose the latter.
 Editor Elenor Wilson stepped up to serve as an interim executive director and facilitate these changes.
 In 2016, Studio Potter invested what little savings it had in digitizing the back issues, building a new website, and redesigning the print journal.